timohromadka/L46_datamaps/README.md

 ## Codebase basics
 - Store training metrics using **wandb**.
 It makes running experiments much easier.
-- Train using **pytorch-lightening**, which is a wrapper on top of pytorch.
+- Train using **pytorch-lightning**, which is a wrapper on top of pytorch.
 It has three main benefits: (1) it make training logic much simpler, (2) it allows us to use the same code for training on CPU or GPU, and (3) integrates nicely with wandb.

 ## Code structure
 - src